Chevrolet Avalanche Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a Chevrolet Avalanche are $1,224 a year for full coverage.
-Comprehensive insurance costs on average $184 each year, collision insurance costs $248, and liability is estimated at $592.
-Buying just liability costs approximately $652 a year, and insurance for high-risk drivers costs $2,634 or more.
-Teen drivers cost the most to insure at up to $4,984 a year.
+The average insurance rates for a Chevrolet Avalanche are $1,224 a year with full coverage.
+Comprehensive insurance costs an estimated $184 a year, collision costs $248, and liability is estimated at $592.
+Liability-only insurance costs approximately $652 a year, with high-risk driver insurance costing $2,634 or more.
+Teenage drivers cost the most to insure at $4,984 a year or more.

 Average premium for full coverage: $1,224

-These estimates include $500 physical damage insurance deductibles, 30/60 split liability limits, and includes medical and uninsured motorist coverage.
-Prices are averaged for all states and Avalanche models.
+These estimates include $500 deductibles, 30/60 split liability limits, and includes medical and uninsured motorist coverage.
+Prices are averaged for all U.S. states and Avalanche trim levels.

 Price Range Variability

-For a driver in their 40's, Chevrolet Avalanche insurance rates range from as low as $652 for just liability coverage to a high rate of $2,634 for a high-risk insurance policy.
+For a driver around age 40, Chevrolet Avalanche insurance rates go from the low end price of $652 for just liability coverage to a high of $2,634 for a high-risk insurance policy.

 Urban vs. Rural Price Range

-Living in a larger city can have significant affects on car insurance rates.
-Rural areas are shown to have a lower frequency of accident claims than larger metro areas.
-The graphic below illustrates how location helps determine car insurance rates.
+Living in a larger city can make a big difference on car insurance rates.
+More rural locations are shown to have lower incidents of collision claims than densely populated cities.

 Use the form below to get customized rates for your location.